Logo

 --with-mib-modules="host agentx disman/event-mib examples/example" \

---with-out-mib-modules=host/hr_network --with-libs="-lws2_32" \
+--with-out-mib-modules=host/hr_network \

---with-openssl="/usr" \
+--without-openssl \

 If you want to use IPv6 transports, add:

---enable-ipv6 --with-transports="TCPIPv6 UDPIPv6"
+--enable-ipv6

-c:\Documents and Settings\xxxx\Desktop) is not supported.
+(usually c:\Documents and Settings\xxxx\Desktop) is not supported.

-the process part of the host resources MIB to work under NT you will need
+resources MIB (hr_swrun) to work under Windows NT you will need to get hold

 If the folder that Net-SNMP was installed to is ever changed, modify the